 To see if your WUCF Passport has been activated, visit the Member Lookup page and enter your email address.
 If no membership comes up, email us.
 Most likely we didn't have an email address on file to create your account, or it is linked to an old email address we had for you.

-Please begin by checking your spam/junk folder.
+Please note that after you donate, it can take up to two business days to receive your activation code.
+Next, check your spam/junk folder.
 If the email is not there, please email Member Services or call 407-823-0899.
 Be sure you are checking the same email account you used when you signed up for WUCF Passport.

 A list of compatible devices is maintained at this public PBS Help Page.